-Ayurveda is considered a form of alternative medicine in the United States.
-It believes that health and wellness are dependent upon a balance between the mind, body, and spirit.
+Ayurveda was developed in India and is considered a form of alternative medicine in the United States.
+In this practice, health and wellness are dependent upon a balance between the mind, body, and spirit.

 “Ayurveda is ‘the science of life,’” Larry Mangel, certified Ayurvedic practitioner at Shanti Yoga and Ayurveda in Philadelphia, explains to MyDomaine.
 “The traditional science of Ayurvedic medicine is designed to bring the body back into balance so it can heal itself,” he explains.

 Larry Mangel is a certified Ayurvedic practitioner at Shanti Yoga and Ayurveda in Philadelphia, Pennsylvania, with over 12 years of experience.
 He is also a Professional Practitioner member of NAMA, the National Ayurvedic Medical Association, and serves on the membership and fundraising committees.

 Ayurveda believes that true health is adjusting for everything that modern life throws at us by bringing your body back to how it was when you were born, and that the first line of defense in combating imbalances is identifying and removing the cause of the imbalances.
 “Ayurveda also teaches that healthy digestive fire is the other key to sustained health,” Mangel continues.
 “Therefore, much attention is given to its maintenance.”